OussamaTeyib/Giter/README.md

 ask gpt abaut the name you choosed and the tool real name. tell it to implement it and learn from it.

+add git status > null to chaeck if it is a git repo